 Unfortunately, breathing difficulties in tortoises aren’t always apparent, so you need to pay close attention to signs such as wheezing and gasping for air.

-While tortoises are known for their slow movement, they tend to be quite active when healthy.
+While tortoises are known for their slow movement, they tend to be active when healthy.

-Russian tortoises love to climb over obstacles, explore their environment, and dig burrows.
-So, if you notice your tortoise is suddenly less active, this may be due to illness.
+Russian tortoises love climbing obstacles, exploring their environment, and digging burrows.
+If your tortoise is suddenly less active, this may be due to illness.

 Loss of Weight